Mayor Lori Lightfoot’s earlier curfew for teens enacted by a skeptical Chicago City Council

 Some aldermen on the council floor balked at what they said was an overreach that impinges minors’ rights, particularly for youths of color, and could be counterproductive.
 Other council members said the change won’t curb violence because the existing curfew is scantly enforced and that studies suggest such curfews don’t work.

-Ald.
-Carlos Ramirez-Rosa, 35th, evoked the photos of the young victims from Tuesday’s mass shooting at a Texas elementary school while arguing the council must do everything in its power to prevent more children killed — a goal he said cannot coexist with a juvenile curfew.
+Alderman Carlos Ramirez-Rosa evoked the photos of the young victims from Tuesday’s mass shooting at a Texas elementary school while arguing the council must do everything in its power to prevent more children killed — a goal he said cannot coexist with a juvenile curfew.

 Mitts echoed others who favored the move, saying they felt it was important to take even a small step and also to send a message to teens and their parents.